Predicting drug-gene relations via analogy tasks with word embeddings: Related work

 \section{Related work}

 Analogy computation of word embeddings trained from corpora in a particular field of natural science can be used to predict the relations that exist between specialized concepts or terms.
-Tshitoyan et al.~\cite{DBLP:journals/nature/TshitoyanDWDRKP19} have shown that the relation between specialized concepts in the materials science field such as ``$\text{ferromagnetism} - \text{NiFe} + \text{IrMn} \approx \text{antiferromagnetism}$'' can be correctly predicted using analogy computation of word embeddings trained with domain-specific literature.
+Tshitoyan et al.~\cite{DBLP:journals/nature/TshitoyanDWDRKP19} have shown that the relation between specialized concepts in the field of materials science such as ``$\text{ferromagnetism} - \text{NiFe} + \text{IrMn} \approx \text{antiferromagnetism}$'' can be correctly predicted using analogy computation of word embeddings trained with domain-specific literature.
+This success in the field of materials science demonstrates the potential of analogy computation of word embeddings to predict relationships between specialized concepts in scientific domains.

-In the biomedical field, capturing the relations between biomedical concepts such as drug-drug and protein-protein interaction is an important issue.
+In the biomedical field, capturing the relations between biomedical concepts, such as drug-drug and protein-protein interactions, is an important issue.
 Word embeddings trained on biomedical domain corpora have been used to predict drug-drug interactions for new drugs~\cite{shtar2022predicting} and to construct networks of gene-gene interactions~\cite{alachram2021textmining}.

+While word embeddings have shown promise in various biomedical applications, their potential for predicting drug-gene relations remains relatively unexplored.
+To the best of our knowledge, there is limited research specifically focused on utilizing analogy computation of word embeddings to predict drug-gene relations in the biological domain.
+Our study aims to address this gap by investigating the application of analogy computation of word embeddings to drug-gene relation prediction.

-Also, neural networks have been used in a number of studies to predict these relations~\cite{liu2016drug-drug,sahu2018drug-drug,jiang2016protein,quan2020protein,zhang2018hybrid}.
+In addition, neural networks have been used in a number of studies to predict these relations~\cite{liu2016drug-drug,sahu2018drug-drug,jiang2016protein,quan2020protein,zhang2018hybrid}.
+However, it is important to note that these relation extraction approaches differ from our proposed task.
+While they are useful for identifying explicitly stated relationships in text, our focus is on leveraging the latent semantic information captured by word embeddings to predict potential drug-gene relations, even when such relationships are not explicitly mentioned in the literature.